Humanitarian & Health

-UCLA social welfare professor Jorja Leap and project partner Karrah Lompa founded and oversee the Watts Leadership Institute, an initiative of the UCLA Luskin School of Public Affairs.
-In recognition of the Watts community as a hub for nonprofits and community-based leaders, the WLI was created to provide active, ongoing support and education around capacity building, specifically focusing on fundraising diversification and strategy, board leadership, and organizational technical assistance.
+Recognizing that the Watts community had become a hub for nonprofits and community-based leaders, UCLA social welfare professor Jorja Leap and project partner Karrah Lompa founded the Watts Leadership Institute (WLI) in 2016 to provide ongoing support and education around capacity building, specifically focusing on fundraising diversification and strategy, board leadership, and organizational technical assistance.
 In this way, WLI works to maximize the impact that community leaders and organizations can have in this historic community.

 COVID-19 Pandemic Emergency Response

 Event - WLI Dinner at the Annenberg Community Beach House